zed-industries/zed/docs/src/vim-configuration.md

   {
     "context": "EmptyPane || SharedScreen",
     "bindings": {
-      // Put key-bindings here (in addition to above) if you want them to
+      // Put key bindings here (in addition to the context above) if you want them to
       // work when no editor exists.
       // "space f": "file_finder::Toggle"
     }